Maddow beneficiary of scramble for attention by authors

 Maddow is generous with her time for authors whose stories pique her curiosity.

 “I read it cover to cover,” she said while introducing Cohen, who had Maddow’s full hour to talk about “Disloyal.”
-“I didn’t intend to.
+“I did not intend to.
 But I started at the beginning and didn’t put it down until it was over.”

-Sometimes the Maddow appearances resemble an adult version of story hour, where she reads long passages of books being highlighted.
-That was the case with Schmidt’s book.
-Maddow gave more attention to Schmidt’s discussion about why Trump’s personal and business dealings with Russia have not been investigated.
-Other news organizations focused on Schmidt’s passages about Trump’s mysterious hospital visit in 2019.

 Associated Press National Writer Hillel Italie contributed to this report.